cozitive/reader-writer-lock/README.md

 ### Shared Variable MUST BE PROTECTED BY MUTEX

-Mutex for `locks_initialized` was omitted first, since we overlooked possible race condition.
+Mutex for `locks_initialized` was omitted at first, since we overlooked possible race conditions.
 However, not protecting `locks_initialized` can cause double initialization of `lock`, so we added the corresponding mutex.

 ### No Double Mutex Lock/Unlock

-When `mutex_lock` is called while the lock is already held by some thread (same for `mutex_unlock`), the kernel became stuck.
+When `mutex_lock` is called while the lock is already being held by some thread (same for `mutex_unlock`), the kernel became stuck.
 Mutex lock/unlock should be located properly to prevent double lock/unlock.

 ### `read()` Syscall Does Not NULL-Terminate